Ben Koyack: Early life

-Koyack was ranked by Scout.com as a five-star recruit and the top tight end in his class.
+Koyack was ranked by 247Sports as the fourth best tight end in his class.
 He committed to the University of Notre Dame in April 2010 to play college football.

 College career

-Koyack attended and played college football at Notre Dame from 2011–2014.
+Koyack attended and played college football at Notre Dame from 2011 to 2014.
 As a freshman in 2011, he played in 12 games with one start.
 He had one reception for five yards, which came against the Pitt Panthers, during the season.
 As a sophomore in 2012, he again played in 12 games with one start.
 He finished the year with three receptions for 39 yards.
 Koyack played in 13 games with five starts as a junior in 2013, finishing with 10 receptions for 171 yards and three touchdowns.
 Koyack entered his senior season in 2014 as the starter.
 During the game against Stanford, he caught a game-winning 22-yard touchdown from quarterback Everett Golson on fourth down.
 He finished his senior season with 30 receptions for 317 yards and two touchdowns.

 Professional career

+Pre-draft

 On December 22, 2014, it was announced that Koyack had accepted his invitation to play in the 2015 Senior Bowl.
-Koyack impressed team representatives and scouts in practice while working with Tennessee Titans' tight ends coach Mike Mularkey.
+Koyack impressed team representatives and scouts in practice while working with Tennessee Titans tight ends coach Mike Mularkey.
 On January 24, 2015, Koyack played in the Senior Bowl for Tennessee Titan's head coach Ken Whisenhunt's North team and caught two passes for 19-yards and a touchdown.
 He caught a 10-yard touchdown reception on pass from Oregon State quarterback Sean Mannion in the second quarter of the North's 34–13 victory over the South.
 He was one of 19 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Koyack opted to not perform at the combine and only meet with representatives from NFL teams.
 On March 31, 2015, Koyack attended Notre Dame's pro day along with 10 other teammates.
 Team representatives and scouts attended the pro day as he ran all of the combine drills.
 His time of 4.79s in the 40-yard dash would've tied for fourth among all tight ends at the combine.
-His overall performance in combine drills was mediocre as his vertical ranked last of his position group and his bench press would've ranked ninth.
+His overall performance in combine drills was mediocre as his vertical jump ranked last of his position group and his bench press would've ranked ninth.
 At the conclusion of the pre-draft process, Koyack was projected to be a fourth or fifth round pick by NFL experts and scouts.
 He was ranked as the seventh best tight end prospect by NFLDraftScout.com.